No. 55 Squadron RAF

+Number 55 Squadron was a flying squadron of the Royal Air Force (RAF).
+First formed in April 1917, the squadron saw action on the Western Front during the First World War.
+Based in the Middle East during the interwar period and the Second World War, No. 55 Squadron saw action over Iraq, Egypt, Libya and Italy.
+Between 1960 and 1993, the unit flew the Handley Page Victor.
+Initially on the Victor B.1A before becoming a tanker squadron in 1965 with the Victor B(K).1A/K.1/K.1A before converting to the Victor K.2 in 1975.
+Disbanding in October 1993, No. 55 Squadron were the last RAF unit to operate the Victor.
+Between 1996 and 2011, No. 55(Reserve) Squadron operated the Hawker Siddeley Dominie T.1 from RAF Cranwell, Lincolnshire, helping to train navigators for the RAF.

 History

 First World War

 No. 55 Squadron was formed during the First World War at Castle Bromwich, West Midlands, on 27 April 1916.
 It initially operated as a training unit, flying a mixture of aircraft types, including the Avro 504, Royal Aircraft Factory B.E.2, and the Armstrong Whitworth F.K.8, but in January 1917 it changed its role to a day-bomber squadron, and re-equipped with the Airco DH.4, being the first squadron to receive the new light bomber.

 It took these to the Western Front in France on 6 March that year as part of 9th Wing, flying its first bombing mission against Valenciennes railway station on 23 April 1917 in support of the Battle of Arras.
 Having been based at Tantonville where muddy conditions hampered operations, it moved at the beginning of June 1918 to Azelot.
 It became part of the Independent Air Force as part of No 41 Wing, carrying out daylight strategic bombing missions against targets in Germany, along with reconnaissance duties.
 55 Squadron developed tactics of flying in wedge formations, bombing on the leader's command and with the massed defensive fire of the formation deterring attacks by enemy fighters.
 Despite heavy losses, 55 Squadron continued in operation, the only one of the day bombing squadrons in the Independent Force which did not have to temporarily stand down owing to aircrew losses.
 The squadron flew 221 bombing missions during the war, dropping approximately 141 LT of bombs during the war.

 Following the Armistice on 11 November 1918, 55 Squadron was briefly used to run airmail services to British forces, before returning to the United Kingdom and relinquishing its aircraft in January 1919, formally disbanding on 22 January 1920.